vvhawk/fresh-carrots/README.md

 - [ ] **Add another API call and RecyclerView that lets the user interact with different data.**
 - [X] **Add rounded corners to the images using the Glide transformations**
 - [ ] **Implement a shared element transition when user clicks into the details of a movie**

+## Notes

+Had trouble implementing details screen with intents.
+Confusion with data classes vs classes and @Serial used in lab 4 vs @Serialized used in lab 3

 The old funtionality is kept in tact: